The virtual folder works in Windows Vista or better.

 The Source CodeQuite a long time ago I wrote a sample Shell Extension that unfolded the Amiga Disk File format as a virtual drive inside Windows Explorer.
-When a co-worker some time after challenged me to write a similar NSE for an online service I started the task of cleaning up the code and write a generic NSE framework.
-Unfortunately due to it being a somewhat popular tool, the project got side-tracked and the cleanup was never completed.
+When a co-worker some time after challenged me to write a similar NSE for a mail service I started the task of cleaning up the code and write a generic NSE framework.
+Unfortunately due to GMail Drive becoming a somewhat popular tool, the cleanup project got side-tracked and was never completed.
 And so this is my 2nd attempt to get a project going to encapsulate NSE functionality in generic C++ classes.

 These classes are designed to run on Windows Vista or better, mostly because Vista

 offers a number of new useful APIs to help create Shell Namespace Extensions.
 With Windows Vista